-Weekly children's meetings are held, providing an opportunity for the children placed to raise concerns, make a complaint, devise menus, choose activities and make suggestions to improve the quality of care-thus, improving their outcomes.
-Children meetings are completed in consultation with the child, how they are carried out.
-A child for example may feel it more homely for meetings to take place informally of formally, shorter durations and a meeting completed as a whole once a week.
+Weekly children's meetings are held, providing an opportunity for the children placed to raise concerns, make a complaint, devise menus, choose activities, and make suggestions to improve the quality of care, improving their outcomes.
+Children's meetings are completed in consultation with the child, how they are carried out.
+A child, for example, may feel it more homely for meetings to take place informally or formally, for shorter durations, and a meeting completed as a whole once a week.

-The team are friendly and approachable enabling the children to freely state if there is a concern or suggest an idea.
-The manager adopts a 'hands on' approach working and consulting directly with the children, as does the registered provider on her visits.
+The team is friendly and approachable, enabling the children to freely state if there is a concern or suggest an idea.
+The manager adopts a 'hands-on' approach, working and consulting directly with the children, as does the registered provider on her visits.